landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 **Surveys**

-The wetland survey group will document their interviews using the interview documentation template located in R:\projects\BrBoMaster\Templates\Surveys\
+The wetland survey group will document their interviews using the interview documentation template located in R:\Projects\BrBoMaster\Templates\Surveys\

 ## Quality Control
 ###### *Instructions*